Orange County Bail Bonds – Get Real Help Now!

 - Your Photo – They will photograph you (a “mug shot”) for the records.

-After you are booked, you are taken to a jail cell to await being bailed out or released.
-You will be allowed a phone call so that you can let your loved ones or a friend know where you are and start the bail process if necessary.
-This is when you should contact an Orange County bail bonds agent.
+After you are booked, you are taken to a jail cell in one of your local police departments to await being bailed out or released.
+You will be allowed a phone call so that you can speak to loved ones or a friend, let them know where you are and start the bail process if necessary.
+This is when you should contact a bail bonds agent.
 If you are not released or bailed out, you will be held until you are called to appear before the judge.

 - Full name, date of birth